neilkidd/rbac-serverless-poc/README.md

 Api calls can be directed to local or remote endpoints by changing the `Env` => `vars` => `SERVER_ENDPOINT` value.

-_Tip:_ A useful sanity check is the using the "Run All" functionality of the permissions collection.
+_Tip:_ A useful sanity check is to use the "Run All" functionality of the permissions collection.

 ### Endpoints